vkarlsen/koeight/README.md

 Our focus is to keep the framework compatible with new releases of PHP, fix bugs and try to improve the speed.
 New features can be added using modules.

-There is a dedicated [roadmap](https://koseven.ga/roadmap.html) page for the supported versions and plans.
+There is a dedicated [versions and roadmap](https://koseven.ga/roadmap.html) page for the supported versions and plans.

 ## Are modules of the original Kohana compatible?